tommykindle/Labs-Sprint-Challenge-1.1-Product-Vision/README.md

 - **For data scientists and engineers:** Describe the technologies that you will use to build this product.
 Why do they fit the product vision?
 - **For UX designers:** Describe the questions that you are asking during user research.
 Why have you selected these questions to ask?
 What is the problem your team is trying to solve?

 You are expected to be able to answer all these questions.
-Your responses contribute to your Sprint Challenge grade.
+Your responses contribute to your Journal Entry grade.
 Skipping this section _will_ prevent you from passing this challenge.

 ## Submitting your work

-Please submit a google doc in the retro form.
+Please submit a link to your journal entry for this sprint, in the Sprint Retrospective Form.
+This is to be done every _Friday before Noon_ -- for Full Time -- and before the end of your 2nd '5th' day -- for Part Time -- to be counted as a submission for that sprint.

 ## Rubric & Samples